 Some of the locations I found while driving along the highway, spotting their possibilities from the speeding car window.
 Now, when I say I’m speeding, I’m not going as fast as some of the other cars on the road.
 Some of them are driving way above the speed limit and that is a given.
+I just hope that they all decided to read something like this carinsurance.net review long before getting into the vehicle, as if anything happens to them whilst driving at this speed, they’ll be wishing that they had the relevant coverage to protect them from any further, unwanted costs.
+Why people have to drive at this dangerous speed I’ll never know.
 And I doubt it’s because they’re looking for locations to shoot like I am.
 I wouldn’t be surprised if some of them were told to enroll in something like this IMPROV defensive driving online course to prevent having any points added to their license, as well as relearning some of the basic skills of road safety.
 Some of them need it that’s for sure.
 But, as I was looking out of my car window going at the pace I was, I came across some beautiful places.
 Others are local places I visit on my own when I’m seeking solace.
 For this series, I did a fair bit of traveling to shoot in some very different locations for my work: salt flats in California, a lava bed in Hawaii, a frozen waterfall in Washington.
 And yet some of the places are indeed usual haunts for me-places with that extra bit of faerie magic sprinkled on them that are easily overlooked if you don’t pay close attention.
 Sometimes I feel like these places open up as portals when I shoot, available only in brief snippets of time before vanishing.
 And sometimes those places never return to that state they were in when I shot there.
 It’s as though I’ve captured that fleeting, ephemeral magic and encapsulated it forever in an image.

 When did you first become interested in photography?
 Was there a core inspiration or source of encouragement?